| |

 treks include Heart

-of Africa, Gorilla Habitat, Condor
+of Africa, Gorilla Habitat, and Condor

-Animal Park show is a treat for the entire family.
+Ridge.
+A San Diego Zoo Safari Park show is a treat for the entire family.
 Elephants

 surprise you with their smarts at Elephant Presentation and birds